taslangraham/digital-image-processin/README.md

-A collection of digital image processing techniques
+A collection of digital image processing techniques and tutorials.

+To execute a file, run `node src/<path_to_file>.js`